affinitydb/doc/mvStore js.md

 a topmost transaction.
 That allows the client library to use transactions without `keepalive`.
 Within the protobuf context, transaction control is specified via the connection's methods: `startTx`, `commitTx`, `rollbackTx`.
-In the future, the two methods (pure mvSQL vs protobuf) may be further harmonized.
+In the future, the two methods (pure pathSQL vs protobuf) may be further harmonized.